Reviewed by Daniel Mirkovic

 Then calculate the percentage you should each pay towards the insurance premium.
 You’ll then need to decide if you’re going to pay it all up front, or if you want to go on monthly payments.
 If one tenant moves out, that could leave you holding the bag and paying the full premium yourself.
 Or worse, you may have to refund his prorated share of the insurance.
 Be sure to cover this in your roommate agreement.

-If you had your own tenant’s policy for $30,000, and you then add your roommate’s name to the policy, you’ll likely have to increase the amount in order to properly cover all of the property belonging to both of you.
+If you had your own tenant’s policy for $30,000, and you then add your roommate’s name to the policy, then you’ll likely have to increase the amount in order to properly cover all of the property belonging to both of you.

-If there are more than 2 or 3 of you sharing a place, it’s highly unlikely that any insurance company will want to issue a policy in that many names.
+If there are more than 2 or 3 of you sharing a place, then it’s highly unlikely that any insurance company will want to issue a policy in that many names.
 You may each have to take out your own policies whether you like it or not.
 And many insurance companies are not comfortable taking on this type of risk even if you do want to purchase individual policies.